 The S&P 500 rose 2.8% rebounding from the previous week’s declines as inflation fears eased during the week.
 President Biden announced a plan for roughly USD 1 trillion in infrastructure spending over five years.
 The bill has yet to be drafted.

 The Nikkei 225 rose 0.4% in a volatile week.
 The outlook for services in Japan is optimistic, stemming from hopes that the accelerated vaccine rollout would contribute to easing restrictions and trigger a broader recovery in demand.

-is it safe to buy accutane from canada China: Markets recover led by financial stocks
+China: Markets recover led by financial stocks

 The CSI 300 Index rose 2.8%.
 Financial stocks led the rally after the People’s Bank of China injected liquidity into the financial system.
 Domestic leisure and travel stocks also advanced amid reports that China may not open its international borders this year.